22 Feb What are Indefinite Delivery Indefinite Quantity Contracts?

 IDIQ Vs BPA

-When comparing and contrasting available government contract options, you might confuse the IDIQ and BPA (Blanket Purchase Agreement).
+When comparing available government contract options, you might confuse the IDIQ and BPA (Blanket Purchase Agreement).
 Both are common types of government contracts.
 These two contract types are very similar, with the main difference being the project parameter control factor.
 With the IDIQ, the control factor is the duration of the contract.
 Any service or order can be requested during the contract period, with no definite terms on quantity or timing within that period.
 There is also no stipulation on budget.
 The contract ends when the term limit is reached, even if it’s many years in the future.

 However, BPA agreements have a fixed budget.
 When operating under a BPA, orders and services can be ordered up until the budget is reached.
 You could reach this budget cap in six months or three years, but the budget acts as a hard line.

 For a more in-depth, read our article on IDIQ versus BPA.